 We will help you to:

-- establish a rigorous understanding of young children’s holistic development in the early years through engaging in detailed analysis and evaluation of multi-disciplinary theoretical perspectives and research evidence
+- establish a rigorous understanding of young children’s holistic development in the early years through detailed analysis and evaluation of inter-disciplinary theoretical perspectives and research evidence

 - develop a comprehensive and critical understanding of contemporary services and support for young children and families in a multi-agency context

-- extend and refine students’ critical reflection on their own practice in the Early Years Foundation Stage and their leadership and support of others
+- extend and refine your critical reflection on your own practice in the Early Years Foundation Stage and your graduate leadership and support of others

-- support students in making progress towards the achievement of relevant professional standards and roles, for example in relation to Early Years Teacher Status or as preparation for further training in teaching with QTS or social work
+- support your progress towards the achievement of relevant professional standards and roles, for example in relation to Early Years Teacher Status or as preparation for further training in teaching with QTS or social work

 - Module code: EYS3121